Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Method

-where $\alpha$, $\beta$, and $\gamma$ control the relative importance of attack success, task preservation, and the dense comparison signal.
-We set $\gamma$ dynamically according to the training progress, to provide meaningful gradient signals without dominating the true task outcomes.
-The reference $x^*$ is updated whenever a suffix achieves a higher reward.
-Specific numerical setup for $\alpha$, $\beta$, and $\gamma$ can be found in Appendix \ref{app:experimental_details}.
+where $\alpha$, $\beta$, $\gamma$ control the relative importance of attack success, utility preservation, and the dense comparison signal.
+As discussed in the previous subsection, $r^\text{util}$ is optional: when no utility signal is available, the reward reduces to $\alpha \cdot r^\text{sec} + \gamma \cdot r^\text{pref}$.
+The comparison weight $\gamma$ is set dynamically according to training progress, providing meaningful gradient signals early on without dominating the true task outcomes once they become non-zero.
+The reference $x^*$ is updated whenever a suffix achieves a higher composite reward.
+Specific numerical setups for $\alpha$, $\beta$, $\gamma$ are deferred to Appendix~\ref{app:experimental_details}.